 You may love traveling, but your gut doesn’t always share the sentiment.
 From constipation to diarrhea to gas, gastrointestinal issues are common vacation woes.

 Does that mean GI distress in an inevitable side effect of traveling?
-Not necessarily, says Seth Cohen, M.D., clinic chief of Northwest Hospital’s Infectious Disease and Travel Medicine Clinics.
+Not necessarily, says Dr. Seth Cohen, clinic chief of UW Medical Center - Northwest’s Infectious Disease and Travel Medicine clinics.
 If you’d rather spend your vacation comfortably hanging out on a beach, exploring a new city, or adventuring in nature sans bloating or running to the bathroom every five minutes, we’ve got some answers for you.

 Why do some people get constipated on vacation?

 In an ideal world, we’d all probably like to pack for a trip way in advance, go to bed early the night before a flight and breeze through security with no stress.
 But like a good expectation vs. reality meme, real life often looks more like last-minute packing, four hours of sleep and running to the gate.

 Uprooting your routines and sleep schedule can mess with your circadian rhythm, which is your body’s internal clock.
 It’s not only responsible for regulating sleep and wakefulness, but also controlling your temperature, hormone levels, body systems and organs.

 “When we cross time zones or don’t sleep well, those are common reasons our natural rhythm might be affected,” says Cohen.

 Regular bowel movements also rely on hydration and a balanced diet, which are sometimes replaced with inadequate water consumption, a few too many alcoholic drinks and a less-than-stellar diet of rest stop food and airport newsstand snacks.

 “Exercise is another component of staying regular, which can be hard when you’re cooped up inside a car or on an airplane,” says Cohen.

 What about traveler’s diarrhea?